peter88213/yw2md/docs/usage.md

 `--silent`  suppress error messages and the request to confirm overwriting

-`--md`  when creating a yWriter project, use Markdown for the scenes

-`--notitles`  scene titles are not prefixed as comments
+`--md`  the scenes in the yWriter project are Markdown formatted

+* When converting scenes from yw7 to md, do not double the linefeeds.
+* When converting scenes from md to yw, use Markdown.

+`--notitles`  do not associate comments at the beginning of the scene with scene titles

+* When converting from yw7 to md, do not prefix scene titles as comments.
+* When converting from md to yw, do not convert comments at scene start to scene titles.